What Is the Essure Birth Control Implant?

 - Fetal Death from Pregnancies Occurring While Device is in the Body

 As a result of over 10,000 reports of serious side effects caused by the use of the Essure Birth Control Implant, the FDA finally ordered Bayer in 2016 to include warnings of the risk of serious injury and death for women using the Essure Birth Control Implant.

-Hundreds of lawsuits have been filed by patients claiming to have been injured from the use of the Essure Birth Control Implants, most of which are presently consolidated in California.
+Hundreds of dangerous drug lawsuits have been filed by patients claiming to have been injured from the use of the Essure Birth Control Implants, most of which are presently consolidated in California.

 What If You Think You May Have a Problem From the Essure Birth Control Implant?

 If you or a loved one suffered health or medical complications after using the Essure Birth Control Implant, you or they may be entitled to financial compensation for medical bills, lost wages, emotional distress, pain, suffering, and disability resulting from those complications.
 Call Lattof & Lattof today for a free consultation regarding your potential rights.
 Remember that claims of this type usually have a certain time limitation within which you may take action, so it is important that you make the call as soon as you can so as to preserve your rights.